ockibagusp/ockibagusp.github.io/README.md

 Allah ﷻ itu Maha Baik. 🙂

 ### English (translate[.]google[.]co[.]id)
 I am currently struggling to recover from a stroke on October 3 2018 until today.
 I had a sudden stroke.
 Bleeding in the left brain for up to 7 hours or more.
 Neurologists state that before a stroke the first 4.5 hours are the golden period.
-Approximately 2.5 hours (>7 hours-4.5 hours).
+I'm over the first 4.5 hours or more or less the "golden period" plus 2.5 hours (>7 hours-4.5 hours).

 Understand once and anything knows me.
 Past.
 Understand.
 Just the way he spoke and his words in Indonesian were somewhat forgotten; same with English.
 English especially this, forgot or difficult.
 The context is learning again, talking again, studying again and writing again.
 Insya'Allah.
 Coding was released on January 7, 2020.